Highett (East) - Cheltenham

 Highett (East) - Cheltenham's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health data shows Highett (East) - Cheltenham residents have relatively positive health outcomes, with common conditions seen across both young and old age groups.
+Health data shows Highett (East) - Cheltenham residents have relatively positive health outcomes.

-Private health cover is exceptionally high at approximately 59% of the total population of 15,309 people.
-The most common medical conditions are mental health issues impacting 7.8% of residents and asthma affecting 7.5%.
-A total of 70.0% of residents declare themselves completely clear of medical ailments, compared to 70.4% across Greater Melbourne.
-As of the latest data, 19.6% of residents are aged 65 and over (5,090 people), which is broadly in line with the general population's health profile.
+Common health conditions are seen at a fairly standard level across both young and old age cohorts.
+Private health cover is exceptionally high, at approximately 59% of the total population of 15,309 people.
+The most common medical conditions in the area are mental health issues and asthma, affecting 7.8% and 7.5% of residents respectively.
+70.0% of residents declare themselves completely clear of medical ailments, compared to 70.4% across Greater Melbourne.
+19.6% of residents are aged 65 and over, totalling 5,090 people, which is broadly in line with the general population's health profile.

 Frequently Asked Questions - Health